Last Updated on February 15, 2023 by Celeste.

 Usually, South Crete tends to be quite windy and quite a few times I have witnessed small impressive tornadoes on the surface of the sea.
 Our weekend though was serene and the place except for the great food offers nice walking routes with great sea view.
 Plakias experience rapid touristic development in the eighties.
 Before that, there were very few locals who lived in the area.

 We did enjoy a lot of walking and even the kids who tend to get tired or bored (at least mine) were fine to walk and explore till the early sunset.

-Then a new surprise awaited as a result of their good walking cooperation as we visited the horse riding center of Plakias which is located in the nearby area of Damnoni.
+Then a new surprise awaited in South Crete as a result of their good walking cooperation as we visited the horse riding center of Plakias which is located in the nearby area of Damnoni.
 A very beautiful and organized center where beautiful horses ponies, deer, and donkeys were beautifully taken care of and the kids also enjoyed a ride on the horses around the area.

 The following morning after a playful time at the hotel with the other kids, we enjoyed our nice swim at the beach of Damnoni.
 Long, quiet and serene with an interesting sea bottom and natural springboards for the brave ones who hike and jump in the crystal clear waters.

 The beach is well organized and you can get snacks and drinks if you wish, plus you can do water sports or book a small boat excursion to the nearby beaches of the coast of South Crete.

 Our day was ideal for relaxation.
 South Crete is perfect for that.
 On the way back we stopped at the beautiful village of Argyroupoli famous for its water springs and delicious food.
 Sometimes you get the feeling you are in a rainforest.
 One of the local specialities in this part of South Crete is the trout that you can see swimming in the waters, but we were too sensitive to try them after admiring their size and look at them swim.